3rdIteration/Satochip-DIY/readme.md

  or

+    Error: INSTALL [for install and make selectable] failed: 0x6F00 _You will get this error if the applet calls a function that your Javacard doesn't support_

+ or

     LOAD failed: 0x6438
 _You will get this error if the applet was build with a JavacardSDK version higher than what your card supports_